amcginlay/eks-demos/doc/21-appmesh/README.md

 That final step is where you can observe the weights.
 Return to the App Mesh console and see if you can locate the weights there.

-## The VirtualService
+## The Backend VirtualService

 Your next step is to introduce a `VirtualService` object which depends upon the `VirtualRouter` object you just created as well as an underlying Kubernetes `Service` object.
-The `Service` you twin with your `VirtualService` intentionally missing a `spec:selector:` section which means it can never target any traditional pod endpoints which is intentional.
+The `Service` you twin with your `VirtualService` is intentionally missing a `spec:selector:` section which means it can never target any traditional pod endpoints.
 It just needs to surface a ClusterIP address for identity purposes.

 Download the manifests for your `VirtualService` resource and its associated `Service` object.